Health Lifestyle

 iStock.com/Rimma_Bondarenko

-Keto-compliant foods include meats, fatty fish, eggs, butter and cream, nuts and seeds, vegetable oils, avocados, low-carb veggies (e.g., lettuce, zucchini, and peppers), and certain condiments.
+Keto-compliant foods include meats, fish, eggs, butter and cream, nuts and seeds, vegetable oils, avocados, low-carb veggies (e.g., lettuce, zucchini, and peppers), and certain condiments.

 Types of Ketogenic Diets